colabottles/toddl/posts/an-event-apart-boston-2018.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Then on to Donna Lichaw, who taught us on how to convey a story to your customers/clients.
 The better the story, the more likely you will want to use a product, pay for a product, tell others about the product.
-A &quot;story first&quot; approach to building websites, apps, and more that draw customers in, get them excited and keep them engaged for a long time.
+A &ldquo;story first&rdquo; approach to building websites, apps, and more that draw customers in, get them excited and keep them engaged for a long time.

 <blockquote class="twitter-tweet" data-lang="en">
   <p lang="en" dir="ltr">The better the STORY behind your product, the more likely folks are to try it, continue to use it, pay to use it, and recommend it to others. <a href="https://twitter.com/dlichaw?ref_src=twsrc%5Etfw">@dlichaw</a> <a href="https://twitter.com/hashtag/aeabos?src=hash&amp;ref_src=twsrc%5Etfw">#aeabos</a>&mdash; zeldman (@zeldman) <a href="https://twitter.com/zeldman/status/1011620432028545024?ref_src=twsrc%5Etfw">June 26, 2018</a>